-Of round form with a beautiful blue glaze and large suspension hole through the center, strung on a 20-inch silver tarnish-resistant chain.
+The bead of rounded form with a beautiful blue glaze and a large suspension hole through the center, strung on a 20-inch silver tarnish-resistant chain.

 Dimensions: Length: 1 3/4 inches (4.44 cm)